Key Takeaways 📈 📊

 Tell the truth.
 Do you pitch the media based on intuition?
 Maybe you Google “top business media outlets” and use someone else’s list.
 Perhaps that’s a starting point, but I wouldn’t do it this way.

-It matters because hope and intuition is not effective PR strategy.
+Why this matters: It matters because hope and intuition is not effective PR strategy.
 It’s important, but there are more important indicators that you can use to devise a more strategic media relations strategy.
 Start with data and then layer in your experience and intuition.

 - 60% of PR pros say it’s more complicated to measure PR today than in previous years